arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Running the application in the staging environment_

 	>**Note:** The address URL is shown as _\<guid\>.cloudapp.net_, where \<_guid_\> is some random identifier.
 This is different from the address where the application will run once it is in production.
-Although the application executes in a staging area that is separate from the production environment, there is no actual physical difference between staging and production â€“ it is simply a matter of where the load balancer is connected.
+Although the application executes in a staging area that is separate from the production environment, there is no actual physical difference between staging and production – it is simply a matter of where the load balancer is connected.

 1. Click **Register** to create a local account.